Aadhityaa745/Employee-Management-System/README.md

 # Employee Management System
 This repository contains a project to build an Employee Management System (EMS) that allows you to add, edit, and delete employee records.
-It is built using Python's Tkinter library for the GUI and MySql database for storing employee data.
+It is built using Python's Tkinter library for the GUI and MySQL database for storing employee data.

 ## Prerequisites
 - Python